-- The main purpose for holding the property is to realize a gain from the appreciation of the property. - The gross rental income from such property for the tax year is less than 2% of the smaller of the property's unadjusted basis or its FMV.
+• The main purpose for holding the property is to realize a gain from the appreciation of the property.

+• The gross rental income from such property for the tax year is less than 2% of the smaller of the property's unadjusted basis or its fair market value.

-Rental of property is incidental to a trade or business activity if all of the following apply:
+Rental of property is incidental to a trade or business activity if all of the following apply.

-- The partnership owns an interest in the trade or business at all times during the year. - The rental property was mainly used in the trade or business activity during the tax year or during at least 2 of the 5 preceding tax years. - The gross rental income from the property for the tax year is less than 2% of the smaller of the property's unadjusted basis or its FMV.
+• The partnership owns an interest in the trade or business at all times during the year.

+• The rental property was mainly used in the trade or business activity during the tax year or during at least 2 of the 5 preceding tax years.

+• The gross rental income from the property for the tax year is less than 2% of the smaller of the property's unadjusted basis or its fair market value.

-The sale or exchange of property that is both rented and sold or exchanged during the tax year (where the gain or loss is recognized) is treated as incidental to the activity of dealing in property if, at the time of the sale or exchange, the property was held primarily for sale to customers in the ordinary course of the partnership's trade or business.
+The sale or exchange of property that is also rented during the tax year (in which gain or loss is recognized) is treated as incidental to the activity of dealing in property if, at the time of the sale or exchange, the property was held primarily for sale to customers in the ordinary course of the partnership's trade or business.